 Changing up your business’s payment structure is a big deal.
 It’s important to do your due diligence to determine what will work best for you and your clients.

 Retainers are a popular choice for service providers.
-Here, we’re reviewing everything you need to know before committing to this form of payment agreement.
+Here, we’re reviewing everything you need to know before committing to this form of payment.

-Retainers are structured agreements in which the client agrees to pay a specific amount of money to a business — usually monthly — and, in return, receives a set of services during that same time period.
-Clients pay these fees either in advance of services being provided or at the end of the month once the work has been completed.
+Retainers are structured agreements in which the client agrees to pay a specific amount of money to a business or freelancer — usually monthly — and, in return, receives a set of services during that same time period.
+These are typically advance payments.
+Additional services outside the scope of a retainer are billed as ad-hoc work.

 Once you determine that a retainer is the right choice for collecting payment for your services, you need to figure out which type you’ll use.
 Below are the two most common types you’ll come across.